 Preparation enables immediate action for both DSAR requests and incident reports.
 An effective intake method equips teams from day one with the necessary information to perform their compliance obligations at speed.

 Regardless of their current volume of requests, all privacy teams should create a system that centralizes DSAR intake management.
-This could look like a web form, landing page, or survey.
+This could look like a web form, self-service portal, or survey.
 In any case, all intake requests must flow into one location for efficient processing.